 Will Graham’s first U.S. Celebration opened to over-capacity attendance Monday night in Gaston County, N.C.
 A crowd of 4,500 turned out to hear Will Graham’s Gospel message, along with music and worship presented by Christian artist Nicole C. Mullen, Gospel singer and former American Idol finalist George Huff, and a choir of local volunteers led by Billy Graham’s longtime choir director, Cliff Barrows.

-Presented by the Billy Graham Evangelistic Association at Sims Legion Park in Gastonia, N.C, the celebration was the first of its kind in the area in over 5 years.
-Spurred on by a coalition of three local pastors and the evangelism team of the Greater Gaston Baptist Association, the celebration was the result of over a year of praying and preparation.
+Presented by the Billy Graham Evangelistic Association at Sims Legion Park in Gastonia, N.C, the Celebration was the first of its kind in the area in more than five years.
+Spurred on by a coalition of three local pastors and the evangelism team of the Greater Gaston Baptist Association, the Celebration was the result of over a year of praying and preparation.